zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 class: img-right
 ![that-animal](that/octopus_with_flag_that.png)

-# Coding in the browser, with different goals
+# Modern coding in the browser

+Different tools for different goals
 - Language learning
 - Code Interviews
 - Notebooks